 6. Final Adjustments and Instructions (10-15 minutes)

-Total Estimated Time to Get Braces On
+Total Time Estimate for Getting the Braces On

 Step | Estimated Time |